Pope Leo IX: Early life

-Bruno was born to Count Hugh of Nordgau and Heilwig of Dabo and was a native of Egisheim, Upper Alsace (present-day Alsace, France).
-His father was a first cousin of Conrad II, emperor of the Holy Roman Empire.
+Bruno was the youngest son of Count Hugh IV of Nordgau and Hedwig of Dagsburg.
+He was a native of Egisheim, Upper Alsace (present-day Alsace, France).
+His father was a first cousin of Conrad II, Emperor of the Holy Roman Empire.
 At the age of five, Bruno was committed to the care of Berthold, Bishop of Toul, who had a school for the sons of the nobility.

+Hagiographic sources state that when Pope Leo IX was born, "his body [was] marked all over with little red crosses".
+Some authors have considered this to be a form of the stigmata.

-In 1017 Bruno became a canon at St. Stephen's in Toul.
+In 1017, Bruno became a canon at St. Stephen's in Toul.
 When, in 1024, his cousin Conrad succeeded Henry II as emperor, Bruno's relatives sent him to the new king's court "to serve in his chapel".

 Bruno was a deacon in 1026 when Conrad set out for Italy to make his authority respected in that portion of his dominions, and as Herimann, Bishop of Toul, was too old to lead his contingent into the peninsula, he entrusted the command of it to Bruno.
-While he was thus in the midst of arms, Bishop Herimann died and Bruno was at once elected to succeed him.
+While he was thus in the midst of arms, Bishop Herimann died, and Bruno was at once elected to succeed him.
 Conrad, who destined him for higher things, was loath to allow him to accept that insignificant see.
 But Bruno induced the emperor to permit him to take the see.
 Consecrated in 1027, Bruno administered the Diocese of Toul for over twenty years, during a time of stress and trouble.
-He had to contend not merely with famine, but also with war, to which as a frontier town Toul was much exposed.
+He had to contend not merely with famine, but also with war, to which, as a frontier town, Toul was much exposed.
 Bruno rendered important political services to Conrad II, and afterwards to Emperor Henry III.
 He knew how to make peace, and, if necessary, to wield the sword in self-defence.
 Sent by Conrad to Robert the Pious, he established so firm a peace between France and the empire that it was not again broken even during the reigns of the sons of both Conrad and Robert.
 On the other hand, he held his episcopal city against Count Odo II of Blois, a rebel against Conrad, and "by his wisdom and exertions" added Burgundy to the empire.

 Bruno became widely known as an earnest and reforming ecclesiastic by the zeal he showed in spreading the rule of the order of Cluny.
 It was whilst he was bishop that he was saddened by the death not merely of his father and mother, but also of two of his brothers.
-Bruno found some consolation in music, in which he proved himself very efficient.
+Bruno found some consolation in music, in which he proved himself highly proficient.